 The Last Refuge of the Inept

 Bank of America chief Brian Moynihan has taken up a distasteful habit: hiding behind his delinquent homeowners.

-“I don’t think we should be put in a position where we aren’t trying to help homeowners through ...
+“I don’t think we should be put in a position where we aren’t trying to help homeowners through this strife because ...